Levelling up with social housing

 That’s why we need a new generation of good quality, cheap to heat, genuinely affordable social homes.
 Social homes with rents pegged to local incomes that stay affordable over time.
 Only then will everyone have a safe, permanent place to live and the foundations to thrive.

-• makes land cheaper so councils can build social homes.
-Hope value must be scrapped to make building social housing around 40% cheaper.
+• give councils more powers to buy land without having to pay hope value if they are going to build social housing .
+This change in the law to remove hope value will make building social homes around 40% cheaper, meaning taxpayers' money will go further.
 It will also make brownfield, urban land more likely to be used to build the homes communities need.

 External shot of social housing block of flats.